pawel-jasnowski/MNIST_digit_recognition/README.md

 MNIST digit recognition with few neural networks.

-# Three different neural networks:
+# Three different neural networks

   - SMALL with one hidden layer and only 8 unints
   - BASIC with one dden layer and 128 units